 Wrestlers should be educated about the negative effects of active dehydration techniques.
 In addition to the normal water loss due to exercise, wrestlers often have difficulty rehydrating properly.
-Student-athletes with a body weight loss of 1-2 percent within a given day or on consecutive days should return to normal hydration status before returning to practice.
+Wrestlers with a body weight loss of 1-2 percent within a given day or on consecutive days should return to normal hydration status before returning to practice.

 Research clearly shows performance is reduced because of dehydration-induced weight loss.
 Coaches and participants should avoid rapid weight cutting, weekly weight cycling, restricting food, restricting fluids, vomiting, fasting, and the use of laxatives, diet pills, or diuretics.
-Student-athletes should be warned about the use of dietary supplements and should discuss all supplement use with their athletics healthcare staff.
+Wrestlers should be warned about the use of dietary supplements and should discuss all supplement use with their athletics healthcare staff.

-Activities banned by the NCAA during the competition season include the use of saunas, vapor-impermeable suits (for example, rubber, rubberized nylon, neoprene or plastic), stimulants, diuretics (for example, water pills) and over-heated wrestling facilities.
+Activities banned by the NCAA during the playing rules competition season (first day of class to end of competition season) include the use of saunas, vapor-impermeable suits (for example, rubber, rubberized nylon, neoprene or plastic), stimulants, diuretics (for example, water pills) and over-heated wrestling facilities.
 Check with the NCAA Wrestling Rules book, NCAA legislation, and the NCAA Sports Medicine Handbook for more information.